yu23ki14/community-notes-world/README.md

 This site is built with Next.js and deployed to Vercel.
 It currently only uses static page rendering, but future features could require implementing server-side rendering.

+See the site live here: [communitynotes.world](https://www.communitynotes.world)

 ## Stack

 - Next.js
 - Typescript
+- Radix UI
 - Vercel
-- Radix UI

 ## How it works

-1. Every day, a Github Action runs
-2. It calls Vercel's Deploy hook, triggering a new build
+1. Every day, a Github Action triggers a new build in Vercel
-3. During the build, we download Twitter's latest data files and build static pages
+3. During the build, we download Twitter's latest data files and build the static dashboard
-4. Site is deployed, and static pages reflect new data
+4. Site is deployed, reflecting new data

+Twitter's data is published daily and has a built-in 48h delay.

 ## Contributing

-We welcome contributions with new dashboard modules, bug fixes, and code improvements.
+We welcome contributions with new dashboard tiles, bug fixes, and code improvements.
 See issues for suggestions.

 ## Getting Started